JeremyRubin/utxos.org/content/implementations.md

 ## Templated Tapscript Extension

-Because of the structure of Taproot, an `OP_SECURETHEBAG` script has an additional 32 byte overhead compared to a bare `OP_NOP4` style upgrade.
-By templating the Tapscripts to support a special case `OP_SECURETHEBAG`, this overhead can be eliminated.
+Because of the structure of Taproot, an `OP_CHECKTEMPLATEVERIFY` script has an additional 32 byte overhead compared to a bare `OP_NOP4` style upgrade.
+By templating the Tapscripts to support a special case `OP_CHECKTEMPLATEVERIFY`, this overhead can be eliminated.

 This technique is notable because it could be added to Taproot after the